I sometimes review slides and text documents for others. There are some areas where some simple changes can improve the look and feel a lot.

 Usually the worst offender of the text problems.
 Justified text ends the text flush on both sides of your writing area.
 But words have different lengths.
-To make the line end at the same distance every line desite of different word-lenghts, application will adjust the spaces between the words words.
+To make the line end at the same distance every line despite of different word-length, application will adjust the spaces between the words.
 This results in ugly holes in your text, particularly if you use longer words.

 One fix is to turn on hyphenation, which alleviates the impact of long words.
 However, this works only in word processors and does not solve the problems in all cases.
 The better solution is usually to align the text to its standard side (left in English) and have the word on the other side end when they end without forcing them to a position.

-Conversely, lines that are short (think columns in newspapers) do well with fewer line spacing like 1.1 or 110%.
-Same goes for large headlines, there a line spacing of 1 can be fine.
+Conversely, lines that are short (think columns in newspapers) do well with smaller line-spacing like 1.1 or 110%.
+Same goes for large headlines; there, a line-spacing of 1 can be fine.

 In case you really need to put a lot of words in a limited space, do not reduce the line height.
 Rather choose a different font (Times New Roman is efficient), reduce page margins or choose a smaller font size.